-SWCI offers support groups and individual training to help seniors and the general population with low vision and blindness live independently, remain active, and cope with vision loss.
+SWCI offers support groups and individual training to help seniors 55 and over with low vision and blindness to live independently, remain active, and cope with vision loss.

-SWCI maintains a low-vision lab to demonstrate assistive devices and specialized software at both of our office locations.
-We can support consumers train to use adaptive technology and help people with in-home safety/security needs Please call our Low Vision Coordinator, Susan Weiss, at 970.903.5885 for more Information.
+Our Low Vision program supports consumers in the use of adaptive technology and helps people with in-home safety/security needs Please call our Low Vision Coordinator, Susan Weiss, at 970.903.5885 for more Information.
 Services are available in all counties and are free of charge.